 If you do any keto baking, chances are you have a bag of oat fiber around and are looking for oat fiber recipes.
 If that’s the case, these Keto Oat Fiber Muffins are worth a try.
 Like bran muffins, they are dark brown, slightly grainy, and flavored with cinnamon and a hint of molasses.
 After low carb bread, these are my second favorite way to use oat fiber.

 Oat Fiber vs. Oat Bran

 One thing to know is that oat fiber is not oat bran.
 It is a gluten-free, easy-dissolving insoluble fiber made from grinding the hulls of oat groats.
 And since oat fiber is not absorbed by the body it contributes zero calories.
 That’s a key point with this recipe because the other ingredients in the muffins are butter and cream, and the zero calorie oat fiber keeps the calorie count in check.
 Depending on whether you throw in almonds, they are somewhere around 140 calories for each 2 oz muffin.
 They’re dense and more substantial than they appear!

 The recipe is a spin-off of one I found on Keto-Connect.
 Those muffins were good, but kept coming out a little dry, so I had to add water.
 In addition I changed the recipe by using allulose instead of erythritol and adding a tiny bit of molasses.
-Molasses isn’t keto, but I don’t think a 1/2 teaspoon divided among six muffins would be an issue.
+Molasses isn’t keto, but I don’t think 1/2 teaspoon divided among six muffins would be an issue.
 And finally, I used a touch of maple extract.
-That is also optional, but adds background flavor.
+It’s optional, but adds background flavor.

 Keto Oat Fiber Muffins Add-Ins

 The muffins aren’t really keto if you add raisins, but if that’s not a concern you can throw in a few.
 Almonds also add some crunch, so you can crumble some into the batter or just put them on the top.
-I haven’t tested with blueberries, but that’s next on my list.
+I haven’t tested with blueberries, but they are next on my list.
+Update: Blueberries work well!
+Next up will be prunes.

 Where to Buy Oat Fiber for Oat Fiber Recipes